emu-russia/breaknes/UserManual/Debug.md

 ## MemLayout

-The different pieces of memory within the emulated system are described by the `MemDesciptor` structure.
+The different pieces of memory within the emulated system are described by the `MemDesrciptor` structure.

 Methods: